hrtywhy/Bandito/SATRIA - Password Manager/result.md

 * ```CWE: CWE-276 Incorrect Default Permissions``` <br> <br>
 App can read/write to External Storage.
 Any App can read data written to External Storage.

+## Behaviour
+1. Application has no limit character in any text field
+2. Data application is stored locally

+## Unique Behaviour
+1. Prevent from screenshot